tugudush/omniveo/wp-content/plugins/soliloquy-lite/readme.txt

 Absolutely not.
 You can create and customize beautiful image and video sliders without any coding knowledge.
 We made it super easy.

+= Is Soliloquy slider responsive? =

+Yes, the Soliloquy slider is 100% responsive and mobile friendly.

+= Can I add Soliloquy slider anywhere on my website? =

+Yes, you can add Soliloquy slider inside your blog posts, pages, widgets, and anywhere else on your WordPress website with a slider shortcode.

+= Will Soliloquy slider slow down my website? =

+Absolutely not.
+Soliloquy slider is carefully built with performance in mind.
+We have tested Soliloquy slider on extremely high traffic websites to ensure that it scales without having any performance issues.

+= Is Soliloquy slider compatible with WordPress multisite? =

+Yes, Soliloquy slider works perfectly with WordPress multi-site.

+= Does Soliloquy slider work on WordPress.com? =

+No, Soliloquy slider does not work on WordPress.com.
+It only works with self-hosted WordPress.
+See the difference between <a href="www.wpbeginner.com/beginners-guide/self-hosted-wordpress-org-vs-free-wordpress-com-infograph/" rel="friend">WordPress.com vs WordPress.org</a>.

+= Is Soliloquy slider translation ready? =

+Yes, Soliloquy slider is 100% translation ready.

 == Screenshots ==

 1. Main Soliloquy screen.